Veterans Legal Project

 The Veterans Legal Project Attorney is active in outreach and community education to try to reach Veterans in need.
 The Project works closely with – and accepts referrals from – local Veterans groups and agencies.
 These groups and agencies include the local Collier County chapter of Wounded Warriors, the Veterans Roundtable, Collier County Veterans Services, the VA, and more.

-Funding for this Project is provided in part through a grant by The Florida Bar Foundation and also through the Community Foundation of Collier County.
+Funding for this Project is provided in part through a grant by The Florida Bar Foundation and also through the Collier Community Foundation.